ronheywood/playtime/docs/PracticeModeDevPlan.md

   - [ ] **Extract Highlighted Section as PNG**: Render only the highlighted section to prevent "cheating"
   - [ ] Enhance "Chunking" strategy to truly isolate practice sections
   - [ ] Remove visual distractions in focus mode
+  - [ ] Experiment with other practice strategies - Should app behavior change according to the chosen strategy?
 - **User Impact**: Addresses real practice session issue where users could see/play non-target measures
 - **Testing**: Strategy modes provide true section isolation
 - **Effort**: 20 hours